 b.
 All protests shall be in writing and shall outline the specific complaint(s) supported by evidence and signed by the CHL representative of the protesting association.
 The evidence is statements by game officials, coaches, non-partisan spectators and the game sheet.

 c.
-The CHL Representative shall file all protests with the League Commissioner within 48 hours of the time of the complaint or infraction, accompanied by a fee of $75.00.
+The CHL Representative shall file all protests with the League Commissioner within 48 hours of the time of the complaint or infraction, accompanied by a fee of $75.00 to the GLHA.
 All protests must be forwarded to the commissioner via e-mail

 d.
 The fee is refundable only if the protest is won.